This blog may contain affiliate links. Read our disclosure policy for more info.

 This region is full of outdoor areas to explore that are stunning in the summer (think lakes, beaches, and wineries).
 Kelowna is also the perfect winter adventure full of epic things to do when the snow falls.

 While you’re in Kelowna, here are a few ideas of activities to try:

 - Take a wine tour – With the warm climate and vineyards galore in this area, it’s no surprise this is one of the best things to do in Kelowna!
-I’ve done wine tours through West Kelowna and East Kelowna and every winery is special.
+I’ve done wine tours through West Kelowna and East Kelowna and every winery is so unique.
 The wine region here is famous for Riesling and Gewürztraminer, but there’s also some amazing Pinot Noir and Rosé that you can find at most of the wineries in and around Kelowna.
 If you’re more of a beer fan, check out the many different craft breweries in Kelowna too!

 - Pick fruit – There’s nothing quite like fruit ripened by the sun and eaten fresh!
 There are a bunch of U-pick farms around Kelowna to pick fruit and berries at a discounted rate.
-We picked three pounds of raspberries for about $7 (not counting the ones I ate that didn’t make it into my bucket.)
+We picked three pounds of raspberries for about $7 CAD (not counting the ones I ate that didn’t make it into my bucket.)